fafonso/devcon2021-commerce-workshop/README.md

 * Make sure you have docker installed and configured with enough memory to run Liferay
 * Donwload this repo and from the root folder, run "./resetLocalDockerEnv.sh"
+* If you get an error when starting Liferay after running "./resetLocalDockerEnv.sh", it's probably a race condition with the DB docker box.
+Please stop your docker-compose environment (cntrl + C), and run "docker-compose up".

 #### Repository index